getsetbro/blog/_posts/2014-02-20-from-clean-windows-to-node-grunt-and-yeoman.markdown

 {% highlight ruby %}
 npm install -g yo
 {% endhighlight %}
-A nice thing is that this installs almost everything we need to get going.
-It installs Yeoman, Grunt, and Bower.
+The "-g" will install it globally on your system and not just in the project at hand.
+Leave off the "-g" if you want it to only install in the current project.
+Next install Grunt:
+{% highlight ruby %}
+npm install -g grunt
+{% endhighlight %}
+and Bower:
+{% highlight ruby %}
+npm install -g bower
+{% endhighlight %}
 Bower is a package manager for the web.
 Bower runs over Git, and is package-agnostic.
 Bower depends on Node and npm.
 It's installed globally using npm.

 Make sure that git is installed, as some bower packages require it to be fetched and installed.